noa207/assembler-c/README.md

 * '.am' files - created after the pre-processing stage.
 This file contains the original .as content with macros expanded.
 * '.ob' files - created after the second pass stage.
 This file contains the machine code instructions in hexdecimal format.
 * '.ent' files - created after the second pass stage.
-Contains all entry labels defined in the source file
+Contains all entry labels defined in the source file.
-* '.ent' files - created after the second pass stage.
-Contains all external labels defined in the source file (referenced)
+* '.ext' files - created after the second pass stage.
+Contains all external labels defined in the source file (referenced).

 ## How to run?